dymurray/nakasandbox/README.md

 Signature verified ok
 ```

+You can start building your own examples using the documents in the `guides` folder.
+DISCLAIMER: I did not write any of these files.
+These are documents taken from the Nakasendo SDK.
+If I am granted permission I will post the full release docs but I do not want to step on any toes for now.

 ## Future Plans
 * Allow for static linking so that binary can be executed on Linux host outside of container
 * Include Bitcoin c++ libraries in container